Nodens: Cockersand Moss

-Mythological parallels
+Celtic parallels

+Medieval Irish and Welsh

 Nuada Airgetlám was the first king of the Tuatha Dé Danann, who was disqualified from kingship after losing his hand (or arm) in battle, but restored after he was given a working silver one by the physician Dian Cecht and the wright Creidhne (gaining the epithet Airgetlám, 'silver hand'), and later a flesh and blood one by Dian Cecht's son Miach.

 The legendary Welsh hero Nudd appears in the Triads as one of the three most generous men in Wales, along with his two cousins, Rhydderch Hael and Mordaf Hael.
 His two sons are known as Edern ap Nudd and Gwyn ap Nudd.
 Nudd may also be called Lludd, and seems to be linked to other figures of the same name, such as the son of Beli Mawr in Cyfranc Lludd a Llefelys.

+Interpretation

+A linguistic parallel has been noted between Nudd's son Gwyn, ruler of the Welsh Otherworld, and the Irish Finn, both names meaning 'white'.
+In the sources, the name Finn refers to more than one figure: Finn mac Umaill, descended from Nuadu mac Achi, and Finn File, descended from Nuadu Necht.

+Carey argues that the pairs Nuadu/Lludd and Finn/Gwyn reflect different aspects of the god Nodons.
+Nuadu and Finn share associations with water and dogs, while Nuadu and Lludd are linked by the silver arm and royal function.
+Gwyn diverges in ruling demons rather than heroes.
+Taken together, these overlapping attributes, along with the identification of Nodons with Mars on the Lydney and Cockersand inscriptions, may suggest an original deity encompassing all these functions, with later figures preserving particular facets.
+Carey further suggests that names built on finn- ~ gwyn- and the radiant crown of the Lydney charioteer may point to brightness as another attribute of the god.
+He concludes that Nodons may be understood as "a god of multi-faceted but consistent character: a shining royal warrior presiding over the chaotic in nature, society and the Otherworld (water, war, the devils of Annwn)."

+According to Erich Poppe, images of dogs found at Lydney may also be compared to the later associations of the Welsh Gwyn ap Nudd with hunting.